trossr32/video-barcode-generator/README.md

  ## 1 pixel compressed

- This follows the same basic process as creating a single colour barcode, but frame images are compressed to a pixel width and added to the barcode image rather than calculating an aggrgated frame colour.
+ This follows the same basic process as creating a single colour barcode, but frame images are compressed to a pixel width and added to the barcode image rather than calculating an aggregated frame colour.
 Using Avatar as an example again:

  [![Avatar (2009) 1px](https://github.com/trossr32/video-barcode-generator/blob/master/Example%20Barcodes/Avatar%20(2009)_1px.jpg)](https://github.com/trossr32/video-barcode-generator/blob/master/Example%20Barcodes/Full/Avatar%20(2009)_1px.jpg)